braidn/Knowledge-Repo/ArModelRelationships.md

   * considered a many-to-many relationship
   * used in both models (no need to use has_one or has_many)
   * active record creates a join table (named after both table names connected with a _ in alphabetical order)

+###Relations

+* collection calls will never retunr `nil`, instead it hands back an empty collection...aka an empty array